 Hoka has a reputation for its cloud-like cushioning, and the Clifton 8 does not disappoint.
 The latest iteration of the iconic shoe is as comfy as can be, yet offers a surprising amount of stability while still being a lightweight option.
 Unfortunately, that super-plush feel does come with a bit more heft – but the shoes are lighter than they look and are a great option for people who need additional cushioning.

 Best Overall Lightweight Running Shoe: New Balance 520 V6

-The best overall lightweight running shoe in 2022 is the New Balance 520 V6.
+The best overall lightweight running shoe on our list is the New Balance 520 V6.
 These are a great all-around option: not only do they offer durable outsoles and leading-edge foam-based midsole cushioning, but the shoes offer a surprising amount of flexibility and support.
 The material is highly breathable, too, making these comfortable shoes to use during the warm weather.